Code-Institute-Submissions/CollinWuY-TGC-Project2/README.md

 Cloning this repository can be achieve by using the link provided at the Github site:
 1. At the top right, click on green button under __CODE__
-2. Copy the link provided: `https://github.com/CollinWuY/TGC-Project-1.git`
+2. Copy the link provided: `https://github.com/CollinWuY/TGC-Project2.git`

 ![Github Clone URL](assets/images/githubsiteclone.png "Clone URL from Github")

-3. In your preferred IDE, Run in terminal `git clone https://github.com/CollinWuY/TGC-Project-1.git`
+3. In your preferred IDE, Run in terminal `git clone https://github.com/CollinWuY/TGC-Project2.git`
 4. Repository will be cloned as a folder on your computer

 ## Credits ##

 #### Media ####

-- Background Video and Therapist Images are all Personal Images
-- Moshe Feldenkrais Image is taken from [Wikipedia-Moshe Feldenkrais](https://en.wikipedia.org/wiki/Mosh%C3%A9_Feldenkrais)
+- Background Image is be Andrey Kirov and downloaded from [Unsplash](https://unsplash.com/photos/i7qsJX0Ym44 "Unsplash Webpage for Andrey Kriov Carpark Image")
+- Singapore detailed map is fron [oneMap](https://www.onemap.sg/home "oneMap Homepage")
+- Details for carparks is from [oneMap](https://www.onemap.sg/home "oneMap Homepage") and [Data Gov SG](https://data.gov.sg/dataset/carpark-availability "Data Gov SG Site")

 #### Icons ####